turkus/turkus.github.io/_posts/2017-07-04-backbone-marionette-react.md

 });
 ~~~

-the only one thing we should change is to use the power of channels!
+the only thing we should change here is to use the power of channels!
 So change to this:

 ~~~ javascript
 // static/backboneapp/utils/msgbus.js